aws/aws-emr-best-practices/content/cost_optimization/best_practices.md

 EMR makes using Amazon S3 simple with EMR File System (EMRFS).
 EMRFS is an implementation of HDFS that all EMR clusters use for accessing data in Amazon S3.

 **Note:** HDFS is still available on the cluster if you need it and can be more performant compared to Amazon S3.
 HDFS on EMR uses EBS local block store which is faster than Amazon S3 object store.
 Some amounts of HDFS/EBS may be still be required.
-You may benefit from using HDFS for intermediate storage or need it to store application jars.
+You may bene	fit from using HDFS for intermediate storage or need it to store application jars.
 However, HDFS is not recommended for persistent storage.
 Once a cluster is terminated, all HDFS data is lost.

 ## ** BP 1.2 Compress, compact and convert your Amazon S3 Objects **